Elger9/ftp.proxy/README.md

+# About this fork
+Fork of the https://github.com/ftpproxy/ftp.proxy repository with added support for the NLST command.

 # ftp.proxy
 ftp.proxy is an application level gateway for FTP.
 It sits between a client and a server forwarding command and data streams supporting a subset of the file transfer protocol as described in RFC 959.